Whiddy Island: Economic history

 Around 1900, the pilchard industry was the main source of income for the islanders.
 The ruins of Pilchard Palaces can be observed close to the bank.

 A large oil terminal was constructed on Whiddy Island in the late 1960s by Gulf Oil.
 This was designed to accommodate the largest supertankers sailing directly from the Middle East.

 On Monday, 8 January 1979, a French tanker, the Betelgeuse, was unloading a cargo of crude oil at the terminal when it exploded.
 The blast and subsequent fire killed 50 people.
 The Whiddy Island Disaster, or Betelgeuse incident is considered to be one of the worst maritime disasters in Irish history.
 The terminal, which had been operational since 1969, was never fully repaired.
 It was transferred to the Irish government in 1986, after which it was used to hold much of the Irish strategic oil reserve.

+The terminal, which was acquired by the Canadian company Zenith Energy in 2015, was sold to the American oil company Sunoco in 2024.

 Demographics

 The table reports data taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the Census of Ireland.